Real-life learning about food, nutrition security and international agriculture for young people and educators – in 7 free modules.

 Geographic focus: Australasia

-How can I use the training material?
+How can I use the manual?

 The materials immerse students in ‘real-world’ contemporary opportunities and challenges in international food and nutrition security.
 They use scenarios and examples from The Crawford Fund and Australian Centre for International Agricultural Research (ACIAR).

 The seven modules have been developed under the themes of: